hasFlag/hasFlag.github.io/photography/index.md

 layout: photography
 categories: photography

+id: photography # Will be assigned to body tag as an ID.
+Used to color the header black.
-title: Coming soon... # Site title
+title: Photography # Site title

+# heading
+heading: Photography

 ---